PythWare/Dynasty-Warriors-2-Visual-Guider/README.md

 # Generate Pnach Section

 Visual Guider can automatically generate pnach mods if you prefer to use pnach over file mods.
 Keep in mind if you personally mod DW2's bin file, it may change the CRC.
 If you play and find no pnach codes were applied, check to see what the current CRC is of Dynasty Warriors 2 (PCSX2's show console will inform you of the current CRC when playing).
 By default the pnach filename is 5B665C0B but you can change it to something like 5B665C0B_Custom_Stage, 5B665C0B_Maxed Forces, etc. If DW2 has a different CRC then just rename the filename to the current CRC to apply the pnach mod.

+Also, keep in mind when you use pnach mods the changes don't apply until the battle starts.
+So if you changed the coordinates of where people spawn, it may not update until the battle starts.
+That's not an issue with Visual Guider, that's just how pnach works.
+If you want to see the changes before the battle starts, use file mods created instead (.DW2YTR, .DW2HLG, .DW2GD, .DW2CBan, .DW2CBi, .DW2HF, .DW2YL, .DW2WZP files).

 # Mod Manager Section